Increasing access to patented medicines with the pharmaceutical sector.

 Fortalecimiento del sistema sanitario

 - Otra organización suiza sin fines lucrativos

-The Medicines Patent Pool (MPP) is the only voluntary licensing and patent pooling mechanism in the public health area.
-It pursues an innovative, voluntary approach to improve access to essential, patented medicines that build on collaboration with patent holders.
-The model is based on public health-oriented voluntary licenses that the patent holder grants to MPP, which in turn, MPP licenses out to generic manufacturers several years before patent expiry.
+The Medicines Patent Pool (MPP), established in 2012, pursues an innovative, voluntary approach to improve access to life-saving, patented medicines that builds on collaboration with patent holders such as pharmaceutical companies.
+The model is based on public health-oriented voluntary licenses that the patent holder grants the MPP, which in turn the MPP licenses out to multiple generic manufacturers, several years prior to patent expiry.
 In return, the patent holder may receive a fair royalty fee.
-In addition, licenses enable low- and middle-income countriesfocused innovation.

 |Efectos a medio plazo||

 Outcome 1: Intellectual property on patented essential medicines (as listed by WHO or likely to be added to the WHO Essential Medicines List) is licensed out to MPP on voluntary, public-health oriented terms.

 Outcome 2: Quality-assured generic versions of patented medicines (as listed by WHO or likely to be added to the WHO Essential Medicines List) are being developed.

 Outcome 3: Transparency of Intellectual Property status of all patented essential medicines for low and middle-income countries is enhanced.